mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 Ubuntu (x86)      | Full       | Full       | Full        | Full
 Debian (ARM)      | None       | Partial    | None        | None

-&emsp;**Full** - no tests are excluded from the test suite - coverage statistics are from **Full** tests.
+&emsp;**Full** - no tests are excluded from the test suite - coverage statistics are from Ubuntu Python 3.10 tests.
 &emsp;**Partial** - some tests are excluded from the test suite or that some tests fail.
 &emsp;**None** - there is no automated test for this configuration.

 !!!
 Note
     - PyPy regression suite fails due to issues with Apache Arrow.
-    - MacOs (M1) is not included in the regression suite due to lack of support on the test platform, but there is known usage on this configuration.
+    - MacOs (M1) is not included in the regression suite due to lack of support on the test platform, however there is known usage on this configuration.
     - Windows (ARM) is not included in the regression suite due to lack of support on the test platform.
     - Partial coverage is primarily due to testing platform constraints, not core-compatibility issues.

 ### Python Environment